Generalizing Goodstein's theorem and Cichon's independence proof: Ordinal algebra

-Restricting ordinal addition occuring in $\T$ to summation in additive normal form, the terms in $\T$ \emph{uniquely} identify ordinal numbers below Takeuti ordinal.
-The term algebra developed in \cite{W26} and here therefore is algebra of ordinals.
+Restricting ordinal addition occuring in $\T$ to summation in additive normal form, the terms in $\T$ {\it uniquely} identify ordinal numbers below Takeuti ordinal.
+The term algebra developed in \cite{W26} and here therefore can be understood as ``algebra'' of ordinals.
+Further references are given in \cite{W26}.